Research, holiday, or confusing motion with activity?

-So now - having spent almost £50,000 in advances mainly in travelling, which I called Research and my son called Holiday, and my wife called Sharpening Pencils, and in her less kindly moods, Confusing Motion with Activity - I had to write them.
+So now - having spent much of the advances on travel, which I called Research and my son called Holiday, and his other calls, Confusing Motion with Activity, I had to write them.

 I had put this up to the publishers as an idea which they had promptly seized upon but which I had no idea of how to write.
 It was about an 11-year-old girl called Jade and her six siblings who were designed and produced in a laboratory by a mad scientist called Dr Kobal.